 EXECUTIVE SUMMARY 4 TURNING THE CURVE ON AFFORDABLE STUDENT HOUSING 12 The Crisis in Affordable Student Housing 12 Defining Affordability 16 Task Force Activities and Data Collection Methods 16 The Story(ies) Behind the Numbers 18 Positive Trends on Which to Build 21 TASK FORCE RECOMMENDATIONS 22 Overarching Priorities 22 1.
-Charge and empower a leadership team with the responsibility to implement the recommendations identified in this report 22 2.
-Invite leaders from the City of Davis and nearby municipalities to participate in an ongoing forum that would address our shared interests in affordable housing, sustainable transportation, and related issues s.
-22 Identify funds to support affordable student housing.
-Monitor affordable housing trends by means of a yearly survey and other data Short-to-medium-term Priority Actions 25 5.
+Charge and empower a leadership team with the responsibility to implement the recommendations identified in this report.
+22 2.
+Invite leaders from the City of Davis and nearby municipalities to participate in an ongoing forum twould address our shared interests in affordable housing, sustainable transportation, and related is 3.
+Identify funds to support affordable student housing.
+4. Monitor affordable housing trends by means of a yearly survey and other data Short-to-medium-term Priority Actions 25 5.
 Limit future enrollment increases 25 6.
 Increase housing supply by building more housing units 7.
-Prioritize affordable designs in new campus housing 26 student survey responses 26 9.
-Ensure an appropriate ratio between graduate student GSR and TA salaries and housing rates 10.
+Prioritize affordable designs in new campus housing student survey responses 9.
+Ensure an appropriate ratio between graduate student GSR and TA salaries and housing rates 28 10.
 Provide adequate and readily accessible emergency housing services 11.
 Establish an ombudsperson and/or call line to support students facing landlord/tenant issues 12.
 Create financial/rental literacy programs for students 13.
-Improve roommate matching programs to better assist students in vetting roommates to increase secu ırity and reduce turnover 15.
+Improve roommate matching programs to better assist students in vetting roommates to increase sand reduce turnover and reduce turnover 15.
 Provide incentives for city landlords to become 'Aggie preferred housing partners' 16.
-Increase Financial Aid Office Support 17.
-Keep Solano Park Open as Long as Possible 18.
+Increase Financial Aid office support.
+17. Keep Solano Park open as long as possible 18.
 Provide better transportation options for students, staff and faculty living outside of Davis 19.
-Develop and build a co-op housing facility with professional management 20
+Develop and build a co-op housing facility with professional management Conclusion 20

-Appendix A. Task Force Contact List 39 Appendix B. Data Index 41 Appendix C. ASUCD-GSA Student Housing Survey 44 Endnotes 45 TABLE OF FIGURES Figure 1.
+Appendix B. Data Index 41 Appendix C. ASUCD-GSA Student Housing Survey 44 Endnotes 45 TABLE OF FIGURES Figure 1.
 Summary of key recommendations and responsible parties 11 Figure 2.
 Experience of housing insecurity and homelessness in the past year 13 Figure 3.
 The "turning the curve" model of change 15 Figure 4.
 Housing data snapshot 17 Figure 5.
 Growth of UC Davis enrollment and off-campus students (2000-2018) 19 Figure 6.
-UC and CSU off-campus living expense comparison (2017-2018) 27 Figure 7.
+UC and CSU off-campus living expense comparison (2017-2018).
+27 Figure 7.
 Comparison of UC Davis' and CSU Sacramento's official estimates for the cost of housing 28 Figure 8.
 Ratios of TA salaries to rent over time.
 29 Figure 9.
-Gap between rent prices and student compensation over time 30 Figure 10.
+Gap between rent prices and student compensation over time.
+30 Figure 10.
 Residential location data in the UC Davis Institute of Transportation Studies Travel Survey 35 Figure 11.
 Trends in undergraduates living outside Davis.
 36 Figure 12.
-Calculations for weighting the survey sample.
-44
+Calculations for weighting the survey sample 44